dfki-ric-underactuated-lab/acromonk/hardware/testbench-description.md

 # Mechanics
 The main idea for the design of the AcroMonk is to have a portable and robust agile robot with a minimum effort for the modification.
 A modular design is proposed that uses 3D printing technology for ease of reproducibility.
 Overall, the structure consists of six unique 3D-printed parts highlighted with different colors that are connected by screw-nut fasteners for easy assembly, with compartments for electronics, a battery, counterweights, and cable guides.
+The innovative gripper design of the AcroMonk makes him the first brachiator that can brachiate continuously with the passive gripper.

 <div align="center">
 <img width="400" src="../images/exploded-view.png" />